 IP addresses ensure that data transmission goes to the right location.
-In the same way people and businesses need a home address to send you a letter in the mail, the internet needs a digital address to send you requested data.
+Just like people and businesses need a home address to send and receive letters in the mail, internet devices need a digital address to send and receive data.

 What can you do with an IP address?
-Everything!
-It’s your connection to the websites you visit, the emails you open, and the videos you watch.
+Pretty much everything online.
+IP addresses connect you to the websites you visit, the emails you open, and the videos you watch.
 All these activities connected to the internet are considered “data requests” and require an IP address.
-Your computer and internet service wouldn’t be able to function without IP addresses.
+Your computer and internet service won’t work without IP addresses.

 IP addresses broken down

 The network ID is the part of an IP address that identifies which network you’re using to connect to the internet (“172.16.254” in the first example above).
-This is assigned by an internet service provider (ISP) if you’re connecting from home via a wireless router, a company network if you’re connecting at work, or a public network if you’re connecting at, say, a Starbucks.
+The network ID is assigned by an internet service provider (ISP) if you’re connecting from home via a wireless router, by a company network if you’re connecting at work, and by a public network if you’re connecting at, say, a Starbucks.

-A network can be as small as two computers connected to each other in order to share data, or as large as the internet itself.
+A network can be as small as two computers connected to each other, or as large as the internet itself.
 The internet is a network.
 It’s a network of networks!

-The host ID portion of an IP address (just the “1” at the end in the first example above) indicates the particular device you’re using to connect to that network.
-Let’s say you have the following devices at home, all of which require an IP address to connect to the internet.
+The host ID portion of an IP address indicates the particular device you’re using to connect to your network (it’s the “1” at the end in the first example above).
+Let’s say you have a bunch of devices at home, all of which require an IP address to connect to the internet.
 Their IP address configuration might look like this:

 Device name: Network ID.Host ID